 Discover what quality care looks like in Indiana.

 Hoosier families have lots of child care and early learning programs to choose from.
 Learn more about quality and safety in those settings, Indiana’s Paths to QUALITY program, and the kinds of programs, including centers, home-based and faith-based child cares, in our state.

-Connect with a CCDF intake agency.
+Apply for CCDF online or Connect with a CCDF intake agency.

-Every Indiana county is served by a CCDF intake agency.
+Additionally, every Indiana county is served by a CCDF intake agency.
 Curious about what happens at a CCDF intake appointment?
 They’ll help you get started.
 You’ll also get information about the provider you’ve chosen.
 Plus, you’ll have the chance to chat about other services available to many Hoosiers.

 Explore updates and new policies for Indiana’s CCDF program.

 Scroll down to learn more about the ways CCDF is changing in 2018 and beyond.
 Updates include enhanced consumer education, an improved consumer statement, updated suspension and expulsion policies, and new eligibility guidance.

 Get FREE Bloom Bright tips to boost learning sent straight to your phone!

 Text "BLOOM" to 95577 or use our online form to sign up.